lwjglgamedev/vulkanbook/bookcontents/chapter-07/chapter-07.md

 ## Depth Image

 The first thing we must do is create a depth image.
 In the case of the swap chain, images were already there, we just used a image view to access them.
 This case is different, we need to allocate the images by ourselves.
 In order to handle that task we will create a new class named `Image`.
 Since image creation parameters can be lengthy, we will create first an inner class named `ImageData`, which will act as build helper class using a fluent style API.
-This way we will increase readability of the code tha constructs images, and we will be able to add support for new parameters without breaking existing code.
+Like in the `ImageView` class, this will increase readability of the code tha constructs images, and we will be able to add support for new parameters without breaking existing code.
 ```java
 public class Image {
     ...